 The Project Safety Officer has the authority to suspend work anytime he or she determines that the provisions of the plan are inadequate to ensure worker safety.
-The Project Safety Officer shall also inform the Property Owner/Station Manager of individuals whose conduct is not consistent with the requirements of the plan.
-In addition, the Project Manager shall be responsible for the following:
+The Project Safety Officer shall also inform the Property Owner/Station manager and AllPro Environmental Corporations' Corporate Health and Safety Officer of individuals whose conduct is not consistent with the requirements of the plan.
+In addition, the Project Manager in conjuction with the Corporate Health and Safety Officer shall be responsible for the following: